-South African Milk tart baking secrets- Milk tart, aka Melktert, is a desert with Africaner roots.
+South African Milk tart baking secrets- Milk tart, aka Melktert Recipe, is a desert with Africaner roots.
 History has it that, Melktert was first introduced in South Africa by Dutch in the 17th century.

 And since then, the treat has become one of the staples in parties, church celebrations, bakery stores, and supermarkets.

 Unlike most deserts, which require lengthy preparation, Milk tart doesn’t.
 It’s simple and easy preparation makes it a go-to treat for beginners and foodies.

 A Must Read: Quick African Dinner Recipes: 5 Recipes in 30 Minutes

 How Does South African Milk Tart Taste Like?